Hayden959/assaulthax/README.md

 # assaulthax
-a simple assault cube cheat I am making for learning purposes
+a simple and badly made assault cube cheat

 I am making this to learn c++ game hacking using WriteProcessMemory, the cheat has the following